 As for those struggling individuals unable to afford insurance, a greater emphasis should be placed on upgrading, staffing and properly equipping community health centers; as well as encouraging more area doctors and nurses to volunteer their expertise in exchange for student loan forgiveness or future job preference.
 Whereas “access” to medical services is a right, free or discounted healthcare is a privilege incumbent upon helping yourself; albeit by working to survive or by seeking higher education/training to earn a better living.
 There is absolutely no shame in requiring assistance during times of financial distress or personal misfortune.
 However, other than enduring a permanent disability, refusing to provide for your family or make an honest attempt to meet your medical obligations is not need; it’s exploitation.
 A lack of personal accountability is a surplus of contempt for those affected by its absence.

 Forcing Americans to embrace a single-payer healthcare system is as absurd as claiming only one company should sell shoes or manufacture cars.
-After all, Crocs are equally traumatizing whether at the plant or in the office and who doesn’t want a convertible Yugo bird feeder with fully functional headlights?
-The American pioneers of discovery were not the offspring of a federal mandate, clammoring for affirmative action, nor were they motivated by the thought of the fruits of their labor being confiscated for the common good of bad government.
+After all, Crocs are equally traumatizing whether at the plant or in the office and who doesn’t want a convertible Yugo tank with a fully-functional etch-sketch GPS?
+The American pioneers of discovery were not the offspring of a federal mandate, clamoring for affirmative action, nor were they motivated by the thought of the fruits of their labor being confiscated for the common good of bad government.
 Rather, they personified a spirit of ambition that risked failure for the potential reward of a dream – realized by a tireless work ethic – dedicated to pushing the boundaries of the status quo.